ZotDitzMyo/phyreg/README.md

 This is exactly the same as the command above.

--Note that this command happens to execute a soft reset on the attached PHY if implements the IEEE 802.3 (clause 22.2.4) management register set.-
+-Note that this command happens to execute a soft reset on the attached PHY if it implements the IEEE 802.3 (clause 22.2.4) management register set.-

 ### Dump all registers

-You can also automatically dump all registers of an attached PHY but not putting a register on the command line...
+You can also automatically dump all registers of an attached PHY by not putting a register on the command line...

 ```
 phyreg 0